 4. Avoid taking regular marked taxis in Rio, use Uber

-We decided to try taking a taxi one day and found out that the fare was going to be about 4 times the price of an Uber.
+Uber in Rio de Janeiro is awesome!
+We tried taking a taxi one day and found out that the fare was going to be about 4x the price of an Uber.
 We jumped out a quarter of the way home and ordered an Uber which was still cheaper than going the full route.
 Ubers are also air conditioned.

 5. Avoid the Brazilian Steakhouse Fogo De Chao